roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ### Linters

-Linters check code for common problems.
+Linters check code for common problems and provide hints on how to correct any detected issues.

 ### Formatters